 Easy to use for one, some or all scores

 How to Send Your Scores with Registration

-Choose four score recipients for FREE during registrationYou can make updates to your score recipients for up to nine days after your test date.
+Choose four score recipients during registrationYou can make updates to your score recipients up to nine days after the test date.
 To make updates, log in to My SAT.

 How Score Choice™ Works

 Select which scores you want to send to your score recipients

 Score Choice gives you the option to choose which scores (by test date for the SAT and by individual test for SAT Subject Tests™) you send to colleges — in accordance with an institution's stated score-use practice.